gitcoinco/grants-stack-api/README.md

 ##### Parameters

-- project_id (optional): A comma-separated list of project ids to filter votes by.
+- `project_id` (optional): A comma-separated list of project ids to filter votes by.

 ##### Response

-- 200 OK: A JSON array of votes.
+- `200 OK`: A JSON array of votes.
 If project_id is specified, only votes for the specified projects are returned.

 #### `/ipfs`